Inflect logo

 Natural Disaster Risk

-China has a Low overall disaster risk profile, with an INFORM Risk score of 3 out of 10 as of September 2025.
-While the composite national risk is low, the country's vast size means specific regions face significant exposure to certain natural hazards.
+China has a low overall disaster risk profile, with a national INFORM Risk score of 3 out of 10, as of September 2025.
+However, due to its vast size, risk levels vary significantly by region.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business